fluid-project/eleventy-plugin-fluid/README.md

 }
 ```

-All content—collections or individual pages—must have a front matter `lang` value corresponding to a configured
+All content—collections or individual pages—must have a `lang` data value corresponding to a configured language.
+This will
-language.
-If one is not provided, it will be assumed to equal the `defaultLanguage`.
+be automatically populated by the Eleventy [internationalization plugin](https://www.11ty.dev/docs/plugins/i18n/)
+based on the page's [`inputPath`](https://www.11ty.dev/docs/data-eleventy-supplied/#page-variable) or configured permalink,
+falling back the configured `defaultLanguage`.

 #### Helper Functions